Hurricane Laura takes aim at Gulf Coast

 The storm killed at least 11 people in the Dominican Republic and Haiti, where it knocked out power and caused flooding in the two nations that share the island of Hispaniola.
 The deaths reportedly included a 10-year-old girl whose home was hit by a tree and a mother and young son who were crushed by a collapsing wall.

-As of 8:15 a.m.
-ET, Laura was about 145 miles northwest of the western tip of Cuba and 625 miles southeast of Lake Charles, Louisiana, according to the National Hurricane Center.
-The storm was moving west-northwest at 17 mph with maximum sustained winds of 75 mph, making it a Category 1 hurricane.
+As of early Tuesday afternoon, Laura was about 560 miles southeast of Galveston, Texas, and 525 miles southeast of Lake Charles, Louisiana, according to the National Hurricane Center.
+The storm was moving west-northwest at 16 mph with maximum sustained winds of 75 mph, making it a Category 1 hurricane.

 The hurricane center in Miami forecast that Laura will move over the Gulf of Mexico on Tuesday, then approach the upper Texas and southwest Louisiana coasts Wednesday night and move inland near those areas Thursday.